jas0nkim/amazonmws/automation.md

 		- ebay\_items
 	- procedure
 		1. use amazon api - **GetCompetitivePricingForASIN**
+			- fallback scrape amazon url to check the price.
 		2. if any price changes, log at amazon\_item\_price\_history, and update price value at amazon\_items
 		3. then update ebay price with ebay api - **ReviseItem**